accordproject/techdocs/docs/accordproject-concepts.md

 ## Acceptance Criteria.

-The "Acceptance Criteria" are the specifications the {{deliverable}}
+The 'Acceptance Criteria' are the specifications the {{deliverable}}
 must meet for the {{shipper}} to comply with its requirements and obligations under this agreement, detailed in {{attachment}}, attached to this agreement.